When you’re not an “employee”: Differences between employees, contractors and volunteers

 What’s the difference between an employee and an independent contractor?

-If your work relationship has all or most of the features listed below, you’re probably an employee:
+If your work relationship has all or most of these features, you’re probably an employee:

 - you and the person you work for intended that you’d be an employee, as shown by any written agreement, contract, or letters or by how you and the other person behaved